0xCaso/defillama-telegram-bot/README.md

 - see the price that a protocol could have had when its TVL was at ATH, if MCAP was equal to TVL
 - get a chart of the first N protocols for TVL
 - get a chart of the first N performers or losers, of the last day or week
 - get a chart with the protocols with highest potential, evaluating MCAP, FDV and TVL

+You can interact with the bot using the `/menu` command, from which you can fire all the commands.
+You can also use the command `/info` to get better explainations about the logic behind the stats you can get.
+If you're interested about the (not complex) math used for the charts and comparisons, look inside `utils.js`.

 ## Acknowledgments
 I would like to say thank you to DefiLlama team (free APIs are nice eheh) and to grammY's (Telegram Bot Framework) community which helped me in their Telegram group, saving me a lot of time for real.